 Property remains difficult, with many funds remaining locked, and severe problems with a number of sectors.
 There is some consolation in the ability of property funds to avoid realising losses and lower interest rates, but not enough to prevent further reductions in prospects

 So what next?

-EValue’s Index Solutions range of strategic asset allocations is grounded in a set of robust and academically-tested investment beliefs that deliver outperformance by design.
+EV’s Investment Solutions range of strategic asset allocations is grounded in a set of robust and academically-tested investment beliefs that deliver outperformance by design.
 Our model has outperformed the market and other funds consistently for over a decade.
 This outperformance and resilience were especially visible during the Global Financial Crisis and during the Market Dislocation experienced earlier this year.
 We believe that this is a strong validation of our model and track record.
-Find out more in our feature article When the going gets tough, the tough get going.